krishnanlab/obnb/CONTRIBUTING.md

-# Contributing to nleval
+# Contributing to obnb

-First and foremost, we thank you for your interest in contributing to the `nleval` pacakge!
+First and foremost, we thank you for your interest in contributing to the `obnb` pacakge!
 We welcome any kind of contribution, e.g.,

 - New features
 - Bug fixes and new tests